MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Creating and Editing Scripts

 You can create scripts by using the create button in the scripts dropdown or simply creating a new file in the scripts folder.
 Click the [≣] button in the editor and then "Launch TypeScript Editor".
 You can then create and edit files.
+Note that script-editing behaves quite differently depending on if [file-backed scripts](#file-backed-scripts-fbs) are enabled.

 !!! warning Editing a script while the editor is playing a world **reloads that file**.
     This is often useful, but it can cause surprises with only part of the world reloading.
 You may need to restart the world for certain efforts.
 Read about [file execution](#script-file-execution) for more information.